Introduction to IT Service Continuity Management

 - Disaster Recovery Plan

-In this phase, ITSCM Manager will initiate the execution of the ITSCM & DR Plan and closely monitor the execution till the services have returned to normal.
-After the services are back to normal state, the ITSCM Manager will:
+In this phase, the ITSCM Manager will initiate the execution of the ITSCM & DR Plan and closely monitor the execution till the services have returned to normal.
+After the services are back to a normal state, the ITSCM Manager will:

 - Produce a report of disaster recovery and mention what went right and what went wrong